 Scarecrow: They call you "Half-Breed king".

-- He also has some choice words towards Poison Ivy.Scarecrow: You reject your people?
+- He also has some choice words towards Poison Ivy.Scarecrow: You rejected your own people?

 Poison Ivy: For being botanophobes.